BroadcomMFD/unit-test-for-mainframe/README.md

 ### View Code Coverage Metrics

-To analyze code coverage in your project, follow the steps outlined below.
+To analyze code coverage in your project, perform the following steps.

 #### Access Coverage Dashboard

 1. Execute your tests with the coverage option enabled.
-The resulting `coverage` folder is created.
+The `coverage` folder is created.

 2. Right-click the `coverage` folder and select **Test4z Open Coverage Dashboard**.
 This action opens the Code Coverage panel.